7UKECREAT0R/MCCompiled/Tutorials/1aConcepts.md

 Every statement made in MCCompiled is a top level statement, as in, they don't require stacking executes or other things like that.
 If you place a statement inside an `if` block, the logic will be done for you by the compiler.

 ## Selectors
 When setting selectors via the `select` statement, you should only include the base of it, such as @p, @s, etc...
-The compiler will do the rest for you.
-You can include selectors if needed, however.
+The compiler will do the rest of the logic and structuring for you.
+This is an important distinction to make when working with MCC; The compiler attempts to make commands much more lenient and "automatic" per say.